kingwingfly/gpt/README.md

 Download in [release page](https://github.com/kingwingfly/gpt/releases) or compile it yourself.

-For windows users, there's bug upstream when handling ctrl-c, you can quit by entering empty line or select quit option.
+For windows users, there's bug upstream when handling ctrl-c, you can quit by press `ESC`.

 ### Prerequisites